QBDI/QBDI/docs/source/api_description.rst

 - ``ANALYSIS_INSTRUCTION``: This analysis type provides some generic information about the instruction, like its address, its size, its mnemonic (LLVM opcode) or its condition type if the instruction is conditional.
 - ``ANALYSIS_DISASSEMBLY``: This analysis type provides the disassembly of the instruction.
-For X86 and X86_64, the syntax Intel is used by default.
+For X86 and X86_64, the Intel syntax is used by default.
   The syntax can be changed with the option ``OPT_ATT_SYNTAX``.
-- ``ANALYSIS_OPERANDS``: This analysis type provides information about the operand of the instruction.
+- ``ANALYSIS_OPERANDS``: This analysis type provides information about the operands of the instruction.
   An operand can be a register or an immediate.
 If a register operand can be empty, the special type ``OPERAND_INVALID`` is used.
   The implicit register of instruction is also present with a specific flag.
   Moreover, the member ``flagsAccess`` specifies whether the instruction will use or set the generic flag.